THE UPACK PROGRAM PACKAGE

 Here runprog is one of the execute scripts, to be discussed in detail later.
 Some or all of the following parameters must be specified; entries between square brackets [...] are optional.
 A short explanation:

-subst: a chosen name for the substance under study
+subst: a chosen name for the substance under study, which is also the directory name.

-ffname: the name of the force field to be used
+ffname: the name of the force field file ffname.ff to be used.

 Input files

-Most input files must have a precisely defined structure, but some are code-directed: parameters then have default values unless specified by a line ("card") starting with one of a well-defined set of code words.
+Most input files must have a precisely defined structure, but the ones that specify the course of the calculations are code-directed: parameters have default values unless specified by a line ("card") starting with one of a well-defined set of code words.
 An overview is given here, while a detailed description is given in a later section.
 Some explanation is also given as comments at the beginning of the subroutines.

 The following files are more or less general, and have to be updated only incidentally: